Khao-UI-Tools/khao-ui/README.md

 ## Build

-The Build creates a single JavaScript File, a CSS file and needed Font Files.
+The Build creates a single JavaScript File for every component, a CSS file and needed Font Files.

 ```bash
 npm run build